tseki88/steveSekiProjectThree/README.md

 1. Find and select the parent container
     - then append Arrow (div with class .arrow) at top of page.
     - Arrow will be position absolute
-    - Arrow will have a top and bottom value set. (aka Y-axis coordinates).
+    - Arrow will have a top value set. (aka Y-axis coordinates).

 2. Make function which shifts the Arrow down:
     - decrease the Y-axis coordinate values which loop at a set interval (to be determined).